tbekas/fourthwall-challenge/README.md

 ## Simplifications

 * There is no authentication to the API
-* Values coming from OMDb API are not cached
+* There is no caching on values coming from OMDb API
 * Entity IDs are client-generated
 * Some inputs have missing validation, i.e. user can leave rating of any decimal value
 * Tests are very basic.
 There are no tests of edge-cases or complex scenarios.